 Symptoms of retinoblastoma

-The signs or symptoms of retinoblastoma include:
+Other signs and symptoms of retinoblastoma include:

-- redness and inflammation of the white part of the eye
+- redness and inflammation of the white part of the eye (the sclera)

 - blurred vision